ma-sharifi/movieapi/README.md

 # Introduction
 Welcome to Movie API.

-## The main features of this mini bank:
+## The main features of this application:
 1. The application should Indicate whether a movie won a “Best Picture” Oscar, given a movie’s title based on this API and this CSV file that contains winners from 1927 until 2010.
 2. It should also allow users to give a rating to movies.